Orthodontics and TMJ Disorders

 Excessive vertical facial growth has always been a difficult problem for esthetic orthodontics, because the only tool they have had to limit it is high-pull headgear; but that is still retractive in nature.
 In addition, by the time the second molars have erupted at 12 years, much of the vertical excess has already occurred, and reversing it would require maxillary impaction surgery to remove a wedge of bone from under the nose so the upper jawbone can be rotated upward, or intruding multiple teeth using springs or elastics attached to temporary anchorage devices (TADs) implanted in bones around the face.

-Functional orthodontics treats excessive vertical growth by redirecting growth horizontally.
+Functional orthodontics attempts to prevent excessive vertical growth by redirecting growth horizontally.
 The upper jawbone is expanded, and the lower jawbone is advanced.

 4. DEEP OR STEEP OVERBITE